Swifty Receiver

 Google Pub Sub Configuration

-The following environment variables are required for using Google PubSub:
+The following environment variables are required for using Google PubSub in the Swifty Deployment:

 - name: ENVIRONMENT_NAME